b3ac0ns/the-art-of-pivoting/book/README.md

 You should have received a copy of the license along with this work.
 If not, see [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/).

+[^history-ids-flag]: In MISP, the term *IDS flag* is historical.
+It originates from the platform’s early focus on selecting data points suitable for network-based intrusion detection systems (IDS).
+The name was retained for practical and backward-compatibility reasons.
+Today, the flag should be understood more broadly: it indicates whether a data point is considered **automatable and suitable for detection or prevention workflows**.
+When the flag is not set, the data point is treated as **contextual or analytical information only**, rather than as an actionable detection element.
 [^six-degrees]: The “Six Degrees of Separation” concept is best understood as an empirical observation rather than a proven universal rule.
 Its limitations and methodological issues are discussed in depth in [Kleinfeld’s critique of the small-world hypothesis](https://web.archive.org/web/20160423162512/http://www.stat.cmu.edu/~fienberg/Stat36-835/Kleinfeld_SWP.pdf), which highlights how anecdotal interpretations and sampling bias can overstate the universality of short path lengths in real-world networks.
 [^versioned]: This book is versioned in a Git repository, and the date refers to the current version.
 As the book is a living document, it evolves through new contributions and updates whenever new insights, techniques, or noteworthy topics related to pivoting, data points, or correlation are discovered or refined.
 [^warning-list]: [MISP Warning Lists](https://github.com/MISP/misp-warninglists) are used to inform MISP users—and tools relying on the same standards—about data points that may generate false positives or require additional contextual awareness during analysis.
 [^misp-standard]: MISP published standards are described [https://www.misp-standard.org/standards/](https://www.misp-standard.org/standards/).